A problem cannot be solved on the level at which it appears; it must be solved on a higher level. –Albert Einstein

 Previous conference attendee Janine Pardo MD, Board Certified in Internal Medicine from Weston, Massachusetts commented, “This was my second time attending.
 This conference has been the most influential factor in transforming my life and medical practice.
 It should be a medical school requirement.”
 Melinda Darling MD, a pediatrician from Maryland agrees.
 “This conference was very helpful for burnt out physicians who need healing.
 It was an excellent program.”

-In addition to Dr. Kremer, numerous medical pioneers and healthcare professionals such as Mehmet Oz MD, Dean Ornish MD and Bernie Siegel MD have also endorsed AMI’s core curriculum.
-Previous conference attendees have also noted that the material presented has made a beneficial impact toward their personal and professional efforts at self-care.
+Numerous medical pioneers and healthcare professionals such as Mehmet Oz MD, Dean Ornish MD and Bernie Siegel MD have also endorsed AMI’s core curriculum.

 About the American Meditation Institute